sandergroenen/secretmessage/README.md

 - **Asymmetric RSA Encryption**: Uses phpseclib3 to implement RSA public/private key encryption
 - **Message Expiration**: Messages are automatically deleted after their expiration time
-- **Soft Deletes**: Messages are soft-deleted first, then permanently removed by a scheduled job
+- **Private Channel WebSockets**: Channels were decrypted messages are broadcasted are secured by authorization callback authenticating the logged in user as being the recipient
 - **No Stored Decryption Keys**: Private keys are never stored on the server

 ### Key Components